karyeet/heroku-lavalink/README.md

 Current Lavalink release: **v3.3.1**

 ##### Note:
-You can enable automatic deploys to update the app when commits are added to the auto branch (see step 5 to 9).
+You can enable automatic deploys to update the app when commits are added to the auto branch (see step 5 to 9 in Github Deploy).
-Also automatic deploys will restart your server so enable it on your own risk, no author is responsible for any damages that may occur due to automatic deploys! or simply you may check the auto branch for commits and deploy them manually
+Automatic deploys will restart your server so enable them at your own risk, the author is not responsible for any damages that may occur as results of automatic deploys!

 ### One Click Deploy:
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/TEEN-BOOM/heroku-lavalink/tree/auto)